drupal-ukraine/maintainer/docs/drupal8/module_upgrade.md

 How to start upgrading Drupal 7 modules to Drupal 8
 ======

-# Drupal 7 module has no 8.* branch.
+# Init GitHub repo for 8.* branch.
 1. Clone latest 7.x version from drupal.org:

     ```